spirit-warrior/ammas-tour-2024/README.md

 - should have system for adjusting height during darshan
 - should have a range of adjustment that matches the changing height of the chair
+- more specifically, the height of prasad table should be adjustable so that the top of the table is even with the top of the arm rest of Amma's chair
 - Dimensions - to be determined

 ![image ptA](/images/prasad_table_A_side.jpg)